zeljko9/devops-proj01/README.md

       clientId: 'nginx-client'
     });
 - AMA logging for VM has some issues with tf deploying
-- I normaly don't push things straightly to the main branch, but this is the test case, forgive me :)
+- I normaly don't push things straightly to the main branch, but this is the test case